 9:30 - 9:45 p.m.
 Cake Cutting, Bouquet Toss and Garter Toss

-First up is the cake cutting, followed by bouquet toss and garter toss (if desired).
-This is also a good time for the bride and groom to say a few words and thank their guests for coming.
+First up is the cake cutting, followed by bouquet toss and garter toss (if those are traditions you're keeping).
+This is also a good time for the newlyweds to say a few words and thank their guests for coming.

 9:45 p.m.
 Open Dance Floor